Just another PLM WordPress site

 Several different factors may be the cause of a bus accident, some common examples include:

 Passengers hurt in a bus accident caused by negligent driving on the part of another driver may have a third-party claim against that driver.
 If the bus crashes due to faulty maintenance, the maintenance company may be liable, while a poorly trained driver would leave responsibility with the bus company.
-However, many buses are owned and operated by cities or school districts and because they are government entities, different rules apply when filing for a claim for injuries suffered in a bus accident.
+However, many buses are owned and operated by cities or school districts and because they are government entities, different rules apply when filing for a claim for injuries suffered in the accident.
 The time restrictions for filing a claim are limited and once the window of opportunity has been missed or if the claim is not properly filed, the law bars any attempt to recover damages.

 Additionally, passengers injured in a bus accident may be able to pursue a claim based on what is known as common carrier law.
 A common carrier is any person or business engaged in public transport such as buses, trains, taxis, and trolleys.
 Under common carrier law, such entities are held to a higher standard of care for their occupants.
 In other words, the public transportation entity must provide a higher standard of care for the passengers than the average driver would have to provide.
 An injured passenger must be able to prove that the company was negligent to receive compensation.